tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 including the namespace to ensure uniqueness of the name amongst all the TE Tunnels present on devices and controllers.

+alias:

+> A YANG leaf that holds an alternate name to the TE tunnel.
+Unlike the TE tunnel name, the alias can be modified at any time during the lifetime of the TE tunnel.

 identifier:

 > A YANG leaf that holds an identifier of the tunnel.
-This identifier is unique amongst tunnels originated from an ingress device.
+This identifier is unique amongst tunnels originated from the same ingress device.

+color:

+> A YANG leaf that holds the color associated with the TE tunnel.
+The color is used to map or steer services that carry matching color on to the TE tunnel as described in
+{{?RFC9012}}.

 encoding/switching:

-> The 'encoding' and 'switching-type' are YANG leafs that define the specific technology in which the tunnel operates.
+> The 'encoding' and 'switching-type' are YANG leafs that define the specific technology in which the tunnel operates in as described in {{?RFC3945}}.

 reoptimize-timer: